Struggling to build your food supply? Discover how to find free food and make your budget go further. Don’t miss out on these money-saving tips!

 I’m sure he foraged for many other things, but these are some common foods we’d see him bring home from his walks or during his hunting expeditions.

-There are also local farmers in Ontario with farmland and forests that allow foraging so that food does not go to waste.
+There are also local farmers in Ontario with farmland and forests that allow for foraging, ensuring that food does not go to waste.

 I know that wild asparagus is growing in ditches and on farmland in some parts of Ontario.

-If you spot it or the farmers want it gone, they may allow you to pick it up for free, thus helping you increase your food supply without cost.
+If you spot it or the farmers want it removed, they may allow you to pick it up for free, thus helping you increase your food supply at no cost.

 It’s worth becoming friends with your local farmers for this reason and, of course, to help each other out.

-Foraging is a great way to supplement your food supply, but remember to forage only what you know and where you can go.
+Foraging is a great way to supplement your food supply, but remember to forage only what you know and where you are allowed to go.

 Most local cities have a foraging Facebook page, so also look into that to collaborate with like-minded people.